input-output-hk/daedalus/features/README.md

 $ npm run test
 ```

-There is a total of 60 different acceptance tests.
-Whole test suite takes around 3,5 minutes to finish.
 Once tests are complete you will get a summary of passed/failed tests in the Terminal window.